datarup/ishaApp/README.md

 ## TODO

-1. Add refresh token capability
-2. Add complete end-to-end OAuth token generation
+1. Add complete end-to-end OAuth token generation
-3. Support more APIs within VendHq initially and branch out to other APIs
+2. Support more APIs within VendHq initially and branch out to other APIs
-4. Add feature to save remote URLs and other client info in local storage - A settings menu
-5. Implement a better design for Navbar/Menu
+3. Implement a better design for Navbar/Menu

 ## Contributing